Rangarajan Kumaramangalam: Politics

-Ranga was deeply involved in student politics right from the earliest stages, as one of the founding members and the first president of the National Students Union of India (NSUI).
+Ranga was deeply involved in student politics right from early in life, as one of the founding members and the first president of the National Students Union of India (NSUI).
 It was no less a person than Prime Minister Indira Gandhi, whose great personal favourite he was, who called him to take up this post after going through due process.
 By 1973, he had also been elected a member of the All India Congress Committee.
 In 1977, on obtaining a degree from Kirori Mal College, Delhi University, he moved to Madras to practice in labour law.
 When the Congress was re-elected in 1980, Rangarajan was asked by his very dear friend, soon-to-be-Prime Minister Rajiv Gandhi, to play an active role in politics.
 He contested and won the 1984 elections from Salem Lok Sabha constituency.

 P.V.
 Narasimha Rao appointed him Minister of State for Law, Justice and Company Affairs in July 1991.
 Despite his personal sense of loyalty to Narasimha Rao, Ranga was unable to support him in what was increasingly being seen as a corrupt Congress regime.
 In a letter to the President he raised several issues with regards to corruption allegedly perpetrated by the Prime Minister, based on documents he had in his possession and that formed the basis of the Vohra Committee report.
 In this letter he asked the President to ask the Prime Minister to step down and face an investigation against the charges.

 In late 1993, Rangarajan resigned as Cabinet Minister.
 In May 1995, Rangarajan resigned from the primary membership of the Indian National Congress and along with Arjun Singh, N.D.
 Tiwari, Sheila Dikshit and others, founded the Congress(T).
 However, Rangarajan lost his seat in the 1996 Parliamentary elections during which his new party suffered a crushing defeat.
 In December 1997, Rangarajan joined the Bharatiya Janata Party.
 He won from the Tiruchirapalli Lok Sabha constituency in 1998 and 1999 and became one of the torch-bearers of the BJP in Tamil Nadu.
 He served with distinction as the Union Minister for Power and Parliamentary Affairs, holding additional charge of Law, Justice and Company Affairs, and Mines, in the Second Vajpayee Ministry from 1998 to 1999 and in the Third Vajpayee Ministry from 1999 until his death in 2000.